thatoddmailbox/cuttlefish-docker/README.md

 	* rsyslogd is installed in the container, but it seems to need some configuration or something
 * The code in the container is run with uid 0 (aka root)
 	* This should be fixable?
 Might need to change the usermod commands in the Dockerfile though.
-* Persistence doesn't really work yet
+* Data persistence doesn't really work yet
+	* Should be using a bind mount or volume to save the VM data